 16. Dragonfly Yard Art

-Decorate your yard with this unique dragonfly made from wine bottles!
+Add some decor to your yard with this unique dragonfly made from wine bottles!
 Looking for materials to make the eyes of the insect?
 Use a pair of Christmas ball ornaments.
 Simply paint them in a metallic green before you attach them to the rest of the bug.

 17. Wind Chimes